I’m not usually one for “Healthy Cookies” but at 60 calories per cookie, I’m calling these Healthy Oatmeal Chocolate Chip cookies a success!

 I thankfully persevered by throwing a towel on the table, running upstairs and screaming into a pillow. #classy

-In the end I wound up whipping up a batch of these cookies and they punched my craving in the gut and yelled victory.
+In the end, I wound up whipping up a batch of these healthy oatmeal chocolate chip cookies and they punched my craving in the gut and yelled victory.
 They only take a handful of ingredients and add up to a whopping 60 calories per cookie!

 - 2 ripe medium sized bananas, mashed

 - 2 C rolled olats